CryptozombiesHQ/cryptozombie-lessons/en/13/00-overview.md

 ---
-title: How to Create a BEP-2 Token
-header: How to Create a BEP-2 Token
+title: All About Binance Chain
+header: All About Binance Chain
 roadmap: roadmap.jpg
+path: beyond_ethereum
+publishedOn: Cryptozombies
 ---

-Hey there, have you been reading our newsletter lately?
+Have you seen some of the recent updates from Loom Network?

-If not, here's the thing: we've been very busy building the best multichain network.
-So far, we've added support for Ethereum, Tron, and Binance.
-And more chains are on the roadmap😉.
+If not, here's the thing: we've been busy building the most practical and efficient multichain network for blockchain interoperability.
+We’re already live in production and have integrations to Ethereum, Tron, and Binance (with more major chains are on the way 😉).

-Why is this important, you ask?
+Why should you care?

-Well, integrating with the major blockchains gets your DApp exposed to the user base of all these chains combined.
-Moreover, you'll be able to accept a multitude of tokens as payment.
+Well, integrating with all major blockchains means that as soon as you deploy to Loom Network, your dapp becomes accessible to the user base of all these chains combined — and you'll be able to accept a multitude of tokens as payment.

-Thus, if you choose to build your app **_Loom_**, you simply get to spend more time coding your awesome DApp.

-Now let's talk a bit about the Binance and BEP-2 tokens.

-**What is the BEP-2 standard?**

-Good question!
-To answer it, I copied an pasted the following definition from the BEP-2 GitHub web page: "_The BEP2 standard describes a set of rules for token management within the Binance Chain ecosystem._"

-This is useful.
-But let me add something at least equally important. _Binance chain doesn’t provide support for smart contracts... but Loom does_.
-This allows you, as a developer, to build all sorts of cool stuff such as decentralized token swap service, a multi-collateral stable coin and so on and so forth.
+We do all the heavy lifting, so you can simply focus on coding your awesome dapp!

-But first things first.
-In this lesson, we'll show you how to create a BEP-2 Token on the Binance chain.
+In this lesson, we'll walk you through how to:

+* Create your own token on the Binance Chain
+* Freeze and unfreeze tokens
+* Place an order on the Binance DEX

-Let's get started!
+Let's get started...